 - Finding System Preferences: I sometimes refer to settings in System Preferences that you may want to adjust.
-To open System Preferences, click its icon in the Dock or choose > System Preferences.
+To open System Preferences, click its icon in the Dock or choose Apple > System Preferences.
 When the System Preferences window opens, click the icon of the pane whose settings you want to adjust.
 I refer to these panes using an abbreviated notation such as "the Network preference pane." - Finding an application's preferences: I often refer to preferences in an application that you may want to adjust.
 Don't confuse an application's preferences with the system-wide settings found in System Preferences.
+For example, in the program Disk Utility, you would choose Disk Utility > Preferences. - Path syntax: This book occasionally uses a path to show the location of a file or folder in your file system.
+For example, Mac OS X stores most utilities, such as Terminal, in the Utilities folder.
+The path to Terminal is: /Applications/Utilities/Terminal.